luigimolinaro/descheduler/README.md

 helm repo update
 ```

 Create a `values.yaml` file to customize the descheduler configuration if needed.
-For example:
+(Or just wait 2 minute to let job run) For example:

 ```yaml
 apiVersion: descheduler/v1alpha1